 Standard Work: Restocking and Ordering Supplies

-Room restocking occurs “just in time” using Kanban systems in exam rooms and procedure rooms.
+Room supply restocking in exam and procedure rooms now occurs “just in time” using Kanban, or scheduling, systems.
 All supply levels are appropriate to ensure zero defects (no supplies are missing when needed).
 All clinical staff and providers are educated on the restocking and ordering system and participate in maintenance of appropriate par levels.
-Practice Manager standard work includes routine audits or restocking and ordering standard work and par levels.
+Practice manager standard work includes routine audits or restocking and ordering standard work and par levels.

 A 5S agreement is in place for all shared workstations and flow stations.
 All workstations meet Level V standards.
-Practice Manager standard work includes routine 5S agreement is in place.
+Practice manager standard work includes routine 5S agreement compliance checks.

 5S: Clinical and Point-of-Care Areas